VEWOXIC/FITS/README.md

 - ⚠ **We find a long standing bug in our code which may affect a wide range of research work.
 Please check the Important Notice section for more information.** We have been actively fixing this bug and rerun all our experiments as well as the baseline models we compared with.
 - We have updated the final results of FITS in this repo.
 Also, the arxiv version of paper is updated.
 - The experiment scripts are updated and logs for FITS are updated.
+- FITS is accepted by ICLR 2024 as Spotlight presentation!!!
+We will update the new results in camera ready version.

+## Acknowledgement

+We thank ***Luke Darlow*** from the University of Edinburgh who find the bug.